 It is a soft and flat seam finish, which is also really time consuming to sew.
-Use this technique if you do not have a sewing machine, do not want to use a sewing machine (because you are working on a really small project) or just find hand sewing relaxing.
+Use this technique if you do not have a sewing machine, you are currently working on a haute couture dress.
+Or just do not want to use a sewing machine (because you are working on a really small project) or find hand sewing relaxing.

 In this tutorial, you will learn:

 How to prepare a guideline?

 If you are not proficient a hand needle (like me :), start by sewing a guideline along the raw edge of the fabric with a sewing machine.
 This guideline will help you to keep the distance between the individual stitches and the depth of the stitches uniform.
 This guideline is not essential.
 You can skip it and sew the whip stitch straight away following these instructions.

 Use a colour that matches the colour of the fabric.
 In this tutorial, I’m using a white upper thread so that you can see it on the fabric well.

 Set the stitch length to 4 mm (about 3/16 inch).
 On our Brother KD 144 sewing machine, it is stitch number 10.